Methane is the primary component of natural gas – a common fuel source.

 How do we fix this?

 Until recently, little was known about where leaks were occurring, or the best way to fix them.
-Our first step in tackling this problem was getting better research.
-In 2012 we kicked off a methane research series to better pinpoint leaks, and to find solutions.
+In 2012, we kicked off a research series to better pinpoint leaks, and to find solutions.

-It’s an issue the Obama administration is tackling.
-In August 2015, the EPA proposed the first-ever rule to directly limit methane emissions from oil and gas operations, unlocking a new opportunity to reduce climate pollution.
+In May 2016, the EPA finalized the first-ever national rule to directly limit methane emissions from oil and gas operations, unlocking a new opportunity to reduce climate pollution.
+Now these and related federal standards are under attack.

 A closer look: Explore local leaks